DanuserLab/nanes_2024_dev-cell_krt-signaling/README.md

 ### Package Libraries

-All code required for the dependent packages is bundled in the `library` folder
+All code required for the dependent packages is bundled in the `library` folder, which should be added to the Matlab path.

 ## Links
 [Software Links](https://github.com/DanuserLab/)